kklimonda/neutron/doc/source/devref/rpc_callbacks.rst

 The relevant function is:

-* register(callback, resource_type): subscribes callback to a resource type.
+* subscribe(callback, resource_type): subscribes callback to a resource type.

 The callback function will receive the following arguments:

-* context: the neutron context that triggered the notification.
 * resource_type: the type of resource which is receiving the update.
-* resource_list: list of resources which have been pushed by server.
+* resource: resource of supported object
 * event_type: will be one of CREATED, UPDATED, or DELETED, see neutron.api.rpc.callbacks.events for details.